-Voltage setpoint is programmed by writing data to the Vsetpoint $HI/LO$ (addresses 0x1 - 0x2) write registers.
+Voltage setpoint is programmed by writing data to the Vsetpoint HI/LO (addresses 0x1 - 0x2) write registers.
 In IQ15 this value is normalized so that 1.0 corresponds to a setpoint of full-scale voltage (60V / 40V).
 In floating point no normalization is required when writing the desired voltage value.

-Current setpoint is programmed by writing data to the Isetpoint_HI/LO write registers (addresses 0x3-0x4).
-In IQ this value normalized so 1.0 corresponds to the full-scale current of one module 167A / 250A.
+Current setpoint is programmed by writing data to the Isetpoint_HI/LO write registers (addresses 0x3 - 0x4).
+In IQ system the value is normalized so 1.0 corresponds to the full-scale current of one module 167A / 250A.
 In floating point no normalization is required when writing the desired current value.

 Power setpoint is programmed by writing data to the Psetpoint_HI/LO write registers (addresses 0x5 - 0x6) will change the power setpoint.
-In IQ this value is normalized so that 1.0 corresponds to the full scale power of one module 10020W / 10000W.
+In IQ system the value is normalized so that 1.0 corresponds to the full scale power of one module 10020W / 10000W.
 In floating point no normalization is required when writing the desired power value.